grantcray/CMDACapstoneWildfireModel/Multi-Output/README.md

 This file contains the Multi-Output prediction framework used on the U-Net model.
 This model simultaneously predicts wildfire presence, vegetation classification, and road risk using satellite imagery.
 The model was trained on 1,000 RGB satellite images (256 × 256 pixels) and corresponding segmentation masks.
 Additional environmental features were also generated, including NDVI-based vegetation maps and road risk maps calculated using distance from roads.

-The model produced three outputs:
+This model produces three outputs:
 1. Burn prediction (fire vs. non-fire)
 2. Vegetation classification
 3. Road risk classification